benscott/scratchpads-training/content/blog.rst

 1. To enable the blog go to *Structure* in the :term:`Admin menu` and click on *Tools*.

-   In the *Core* section enable blog and save.
+   In the *Blog* section enable blog and save.

    .. figure:: /_static/BlogTools.png